 SPEX is dedicated to expert assessments of MERLIN science products.
 SPEX centres manage the science prototypes to support the development and testing of the reference processors.
 They deliver new versions of a reference processor to the PLDP and relay the reprocessing campaign required by the Science Advisory Group.

 The MERLIN mission will provide the following data products:

-• Level 0: for each individual laser shot the range-gated backscatter signal data including the ground returns and data from aerosols and clouds together with auxiliary data such as ranging information, laser pulse energy, time, wavelength in a chronological data sequence for the payload operating in observation mode
+• Level 0: for each individual laser shot the range-gated backscatter signal data including the ground returns and data from aerosols and clouds together with auxiliary data such as ranging information, laser pulse energy, time, and wavelength in a chronological data sequence for the payload operating in observation mode

 • Level 1a: Level 0 data with all calibrations computed and appended, but not applied.
 The payload data are annotated from universal time, satellite position, velocity and pointing